inkymello/Air-Canvas-with-ML/README.md

 # Air-Canvas-with-ML
-An air canvas developed Python OpenCV
+An air canvas developed using Python OpenCV